acaremre7/facekey/README.md

 ###Description

-This is an OpenCV Java implementation project, formed by three microservices.
+This is an OpenCV Java implementation POC, formed by three microservices.
 Main purpose of this project is producing a POC for a face recognition application with following capabilities;

 - Face **registration** with names
 - **Training** to recognize and match those names and pictures of faces